Gravitationally induced decoherence of a scalar field: investigating the one-particle sector and its interplay with renormalisation: Applications of the one-particle master equation

 where we used in the last step $\omega_u=\sqrt{\vec{u}^2 +m^2}=m\sqrt{\frac{u^2}{m^2}+1}\approx m+\frac{u^2}{2m}$ and likewise for $\omega_v$.
 The master equation (60) in \cite{Anastopoulos:2013zya}, where a Lindblad equation is used after Markov and rotating wave approximation to also describe a scalar field coupled to a linearised gravitational field, reads in momentum representation\footnote{In \cite{Anastopoulos:2013zya} a different $\kappa_{AH}$ is used that is related to the $\kappa$ used here by $\kappa_{AH} = 2 \kappa$.}

-While in that work, they use the same underlying physical system, one of the differences is that there a gauge fixing is used while in this work the elementary physical variables were identified in \cite{Fahn:2022zql} by choosing geometrical clocks with respect to which suitable Dirac observables were constructed.
+While in that work, they use the same underlying physical system, one of the differences is that there a gauge fixing is used while in this work the elementary physical variables were identified in \cite{Fahn:2022zql} in the relational formalism by choosing geometrical clocks with respect to which suitable Dirac observables were constructed.
+These observables facilitate the comparison of different gauge fixings and provide a physical meaning of the appearing physical temporal and spatial coordinates independently of a specific gauge.
 Additionally, the Hamiltonian used in \cite{Anastopoulos:2013zya} is not completely normal ordered, while here we worked with a completely normal ordered one.
 A more detailed discussion of these two points can be found in \cite{Fahn:2022zql}.
 Furthermore, the renormalisation is carried out in a different manner: in this work it is done before the Markov and rotating wave approximation are applied.
 In contrast in \cite{Anastopoulos:2013zya} the final master equation is renormalised after the application of these two approximations and after going into the non-relativistic limit.
 Their renormalisation procedure involves the introduction of a cutoff $\Lambda \ll m$ which is later absorbed in a redefinition of the renormalised mass $m\rightarrow m_R$, while here we found in equation \eqref{eq:renormctermsdef} that only the wave function needs to be renormalised, see section \ref{uvren4}.
 In \cite{Anastopoulos:2013zya} compared to our result here, there are some additional unitary terms left due to using the non-extended one-particle projection.
 These contributions are proportional to the UV-cutoff $\Lambda$ and to $\frac{u^4}{m_R^2}$, which is why they are dropped in \cite{Anastopoulos:2013zya} from the final master equation in the non-relativistic limit, even though in the limit $\Lambda\rightarrow \infty$ they would diverge.
 As our results demonstrate, using the extended projection and a renormalisation before the application of the approximations hence removes the necessity to drop diverging terms by hand. ~\\ Additional differences between \eqref{eq:meqnonrelhere} and \eqref{eq:meqnonrelAH} are the prefactor in front of the dissipator and the structure inside the square brackets.
 In these two points the results derived here do not agree with the results in \cite{Anastopoulos:2013zya}.
 Particularly regarding the last point, our result however agrees with a similar derivation for photons in \cite{Lagouvardos:2020laf} where more intermediate steps are provided and where the final structure in the square brackets is the same as in \eqref{eq:meqnonrelhere}.